 Some parking management platform go hand in hand with access technology.
 Thanks to this it is possible to access the parking lot simply by using a smartphone or a license plate reader.

 By using this kind of platform, employees are offered the comfort of not having to touch a keyboard or a machine where many bacteria can be housed.

 To anticipate the coming increasing needs of parking spaces, you might need to consider finding more parking spaces.

 This is especially true if you are already using an efficient parking management platform to optimize your parking and you still hear complaints from your co-workers, or your companies do not have parking for their employees or have too few vacant parking spaces.

 It would be interesting for parking managers to use this special period to solve this parking problem and be able to provide a parking solution for their employees during the takeover.

 Are you one of these companies and would you like to find parking spaces for your employees near your offices?
 Find all the necessary information here.

 Our behaviors have changed a lot since the first lockdown.
-We have learnt to live and move differently and we are convinced that these changes will really impact our future attitude.
-This is why it is essential for companies to prepare this return to community life as well as possible in order to preserve an optimal mobility experience.
+We have learned to live and move differently and we are convinced that these changes will really impact our future attitude.
+This is why it is essential for companies to prepare this return to community life as effectively as possible in order to preserve an optimal mobility experience.